-73119AdditionallyFinally, EFRAG considers that the guidance in paragraph 104 of the ED exempting some of performance measures from the requirement to provide reconciliation in the notes (e.g. gross profit), seems to be made on rules-based rather than on a principle-based approach.

-Moreover, EFRAG also Change in measurement of MPMs

-741 EFRAG notes that MPMs often change over time.
-EFRAG therefore suggests the IASB to consider introducing the same disclosure requirements for other non-GAAP performance measures presented within clarify whether changes in the use of MPMs or their calculation would constitute a change in an accounting policy and, consequently, whether entities may only change when it results in the financial statements, that may not satisfy the proposed criteria of MPMs (e.g. adjusted revenues and ratios).
+- 70121 AdditionallyFinally, EFRAG considers that the guidance in paragraph 104 of the ED exempting some of performance measures from the requirement to provide reconciliation in the notes (e.g. gross profit), seems to be made on rules-based rather than on a principle-based approach. - 71 Moreover, EFRAG also suggests the IASB to consider introducing the same disclosure requirements for other non-GAAP performance measures presented within financial statements, that may not satisfy the proposed criteria of MPMs (e.g. adjusted revenues and ratios).
 The IASB would though need to appropriately amend paragraph 103 of the ED and to remove paragraph 103(a).